kleydon/prisma-session-store/README.md

 If you are using a version of Prisma that supports [migrating with native types](https://github.com/prisma/prisma/issues/4330) you can use a type annotation in your `schema.prisma` file instead of manually modifying your data column.

+## Upgrading from versions following `3.1.9`

+Concurrent calls to `set()` and concurrent calls to `touch()` having the same session id are now disallowed by default, as a work-around to address [issue 88](https://github.com/kleydon/prisma-session-store/issues/88).
+(This issue may surface when a browser is loading multiple resources for a page in parallel).
+The issue may be limited to SQLite, but hasn't been isolated; `express-session` or `prisma` may be implicated.
+If necessary, you can prevent the new default behavior, and re-enable concurrent calls having the same session id, by setting one or both of: `enableConcurrentSetInvocationsForSameSessionID`, `enableConcurrentTouchInvocationsForSameSessionID` to `true`; see below.

 ## Migrating from versions following `2.0.0`

 Following version `2.0.0`, the `Session` `expires` field was renamed to `expiresAt` to match Prisma's naming convention for date fields.